eclipse-chariott/chariott/intent_brokering/README.md

 More information can be found in the protobuf definitions in `./proto`.

-There is a separate document that describes the example applications and scenarios that are supported by Chariott.
+There is a separate document that describes the example applications and scenarios that are supported by the Intent Broker.
 It can be found [here](./examples/applications/README.md).

 ## Requirements